The Titan X-2 Power Rack is currently the latest in the ever-expanding line of Titan power racks.

 For lifters such as myself, bolting the rack to the floor is not an option.
 I rent and my landlord wouldn't allow it.
 So this is a MAJOR negative.

-Other lifters may be able to bolt it the floor, yet they might not want.
-Maybe they're terrible with tools.
-Maybe they can't get access to the necessarily tools (i.e. a drill).
+Other lifters may be able to bolt it to the floor, yet they might not want to.
+Maybe they’re terrible with tools.
+Maybe they can’t get access to the necessary tools (i.e. a drill).
 Or maybe they want to be able to easily move the rack around to a different position in the future.
 Whatever the reason, in these such cases, bolting the rack is a more moderate negative point against X-2, but maybe not a deal breaker.

 Optional Accessories & Extensions